adigioacchino/RBMsForAptamers/README.md

         Our dataset is represented by a 4-7 character string which is passed to our get_rawdata function in `MLModels.py` **Raytune DOES NOT support relative paths to data files.
 At least not that I've figured out.
-To enable ray tune, Line 207 of `MLmodels.py' must be changed to the absolute path to the data files.**
+To enable ray tune, Line 207 of `MLmodels.py' must be changed to the absolute path to the data directory.
+Line 208 of `MLmodels.py` must be changed to the absolute path to the
+        DNN_helper_files folder.**

              The six datasets (all from the 8th round) used in this work were:
                 HCLT, HCRT, HCB20T, HCGLT, HCGRT, HCGB20T